Segmentation and Tracking of Eruptive Solar Phenomena with Convolutional Neural Networks: Case Study: CME of 10 May, 2022

 Both data-driven and traditional algorithmic approaches, particularly convolutional neural networks (CNNs), benefit from having more uniform ranges of pixel values.
 With fewer large or drifting offsets, they can more reliably learn to detect evolving features rather than grappling with large changes in global intensity.
 The running difference method helps maintain more consistent intensity changes from frame to frame, because each difference is bounded by similar overall brightness scales.
 In contrast, base difference images introduce additional challenges due to their cumulative nature.

 On the Figure \ref{fig:prediction_panel} we demonstrate the performance of one of our models applied May 10, 2022 SDO AIA Running difference data.
 In the top row we show three input running difference AIA images separated by 48 seconds.
-The model used for this case-study was trained in rounds using a sequentially augmented training set consisting of 12960 264$\times$264 pixel images int total.
-The engineered synthetic training set is based on initial 180 pairs generated by Wavetrack, which were pre-selected from the series of events aiming to have the most diverse, representative and clean basic data.

 The CBF expands away from the source in the south.
 The front of the circular wave is slightly discernible.
 The bottom row shows the hybrid model's probabilistic output.
 The oval shape of the CBF is clearly visible, split into a northwest and a southeast front.
 This is best visible on the rightmost image of Fig. \ref{fig:prediction_panel}.

+The model used for this case-study was trained in rounds using a sequentially augmented training set consisting of 12960 264$\times$264 pixel images in total.
+The engineered synthetic training set is based on initial 180 pairs generated by Wavetrack, which were pre-selected from the series of events aiming to have the most diverse, representative and clean basic data.
+For our models, we usually chose the minimum effective image size (and therefore resolution) that still allows the morphology and dynamics to be resolved with satisfactory precision.
+That allows to reduce computational resource usage, while also maintaining the potential for spacecraft on-board software applications of such models.